LAV73/Zabbix-API-for-.NET/README.md

 // Call method sends JSON string to Zabbix server Response response = api.Call("trigger.get", param);

-// Retrieve the result as dynamic from the response object.
+// Retrieve the results from the response object.
 Console output is like this.
 //   triggerid: 13907
 //   description: Zabbix self-monitoring processes < 100% busy
 //   priority: 4